rcarrata/rcarrata.github.io/_posts/2020-05-05-deploy-amqstreams-without-cluster-admin.md

 strimzi-cluster-operator-66f9b9c68d-jk6w2   0/1       Running   0          1m
 ```

-## Prepare and adjust the roles and bindings to allow users interact to the kafka cluster operator/crd
+## Prepare and adjust the roles and bindings to allow users to interact with the kafka cluster operator/CRDs

-For allow to deploy and manage by a regular user (non cluster-admin), the Kafka CRDs created in the installation of the AMQStreams operators, some adjusts need to be done.
+To allow a regular user (non cluster-admin) to deploy and manage the Kafka CRDs created during the installation of the AMQStreams operators, some adjustments need to be made.

 6. Create a new test-kafka namespace where you will deploy your Kafka cluster.